Inter-Slice Mobility Management in 5G: Motivations, Standard Principles, Challenges and Research Directions: Forms of Inter-Slice Switching in 3GPP SBA

 \subsection{UE-Initiated Inter-Slice Switching}

 In contrast to the network-triggered inter-slice switching, the UE can possibly choose to initiate the inter-slice switching \textit{tentatively} or \textit{definitively}.
-Cases 2a to 2c shown in Figure \ref{fig: BlockDiagramsCombined} are \textit{definitive} cases, while the Cases 2b’ and 2c’ are \textit{tentative} cases.
-In \textit{definitive} cases, the user/UE decides to switch slices definitely (i.e., it decides to leave the current slice regardless of whether a suitable alternate slice is available in \textit{Allowed NSSAI}, e.g., due to very high costs or zero throughput etc.).
-Accordingly, the PDU Session Release procedure is also triggered either right away by the UE (sequence represented through green dotted line in Figure \ref{fig: BlockDiagramsCombined}), or by the network during the PDU Session (Re-)Establishment in Case 2a, or Registration in Cases 2b and 2c (sequences represented through the brown dotted lines in Figure \ref{fig: BlockDiagramsCombined}).
+Cases 2a to 2c shown in Fig. \ref{fig: BlockDiagramsCombined} are \textit{definitive} cases, while Cases 2b’ and 2c’ are \textit{tentative} cases.
+In \textit{definitive} cases, the UE decides to switch slices definitely (i.e., it decides to leave the current slice regardless of whether a suitable alternate slice is available in \textit{Allowed NSSAI}, e.g., due to very high costs or zero throughput etc.).
+Accordingly, the PDU Session Release procedure is also triggered either right away by the UE (sequence represented through dashed green line in Fig. \ref{fig: BlockDiagramsCombined}), or by the network during the PDU Session (Re-)Establishment in Case 2a, or Registration in Cases 2b and 2c (sequences represented through solid brown lines in Fig. \ref{fig: BlockDiagramsCombined}).
 In \textit{tentative} cases, on the other hand, the user does not experience any unacceptable issues with the current slice.
-It simply attempts to obtain a possible alternate slice (S-NSSAI) in \textit{Allowed NSSAI} through Registration (e.g., for same service guarantees at lower costs).
-It makes the final decision to switch slices only after the successful completion of the Registration process.
+It simply attempts to obtain a (set of) possible alternate slice(s) (S-NSSAI(s)) in \textit{Allowed NSSAI} through Registration (e.g., for same service guarantees at lower costs).
+It makes the final slice selection and decides to switch slices only after the successful completion of the Registration process.

 It is worth mentioning that in the \textit{tentative} cases, the modification to \textit{Allowed NSSAI} during Registration does not remove the currently active slice (S-NSSAI) from the \textit{Allowed NSSAI}.
-So, whether the Registration process completes successfully or not, the PDU session of UE over the current slice remains intact until the user/UE makes the final decision to switch slices.
+So, whether the Registration process completes successfully or not, the PDU session of UE over the current slice remains intact until the UE makes the final decision to switch slices.